vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 1.2.0 - New path
+### Changes
+- Rebuild for KSP 1.10.1
+- Pathfinder optimization - it's quicker :)
+- New configuration value for pathfinding timeout was added.
+Default value is 10 seconds.
+You can change it in config.xml of BonVoyage by changing the value on this line: <double name="pathfinderTimer">10</double>

 ## 1.1.1 - New path
 ### Changes
 - Pathfinder optimization - it's quicker :)